sergioCap/SE2project/UseCases_details.md

 ---

 ###Name
-User registers to the system
+[G1] User registers to the system

 ####Actors
 User, system

 ####Flow of events
 * The user accesses the registerActivity of the application on his mobile phone.
-* The user fills all the fields, entering his personal data and ID cad and driving licence informations.
+* The user fills all the fields, entering his personal data and ID cad and driving licence information.
 * The user clicks the Confirm Registration button.
 * The system validates entered data comparing them with those of the external system and confirms the registration.
 * The system sends the password for the login on user email account and mobile phone.